jsiegenthaler/homebridge-eosstb/README.md

 * **VolumeUp** and **VolumeDown**: When the Apple TV Remote is displayed, the iOS device volume controls can be used to control the volume of your TV.
 However, this is not done via the set-top box, but instead via a command using a command line interface (CLI) to your TV.
 Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Home Theater HT-D5500 and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP, KEY_VOLDOWN and KEY_MUTE to be easily sent to the Samsung Home Theater.
 If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
 See the [TV Volume Control Wiki page] (https://github.com/jsiegenthaler/homebridge-eosstb/wiki/TV-Volume-Control) and also [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
 Once you know what bash command works, configure it in  volUpCommand and volDownCommand.

 ### Mute
-* **Mute** is not supported natively by the Apple TV Remote, but this plugin adds it with a triple-press detection on the volume down button.
-Press the button three times within 800ms, and the Mute command will be sent using the command stored in the **muteCommand** config item.
+* **Mute** is supported natively by the Apple TV Remote as of iOS 18.0.
+This plugin also supports Mute with a triple-press detection on the volume down button, so that prior iOS versions also have a Mute capability.
+Press the volume down button three times within 800ms, and the Mute command will be sent using the command stored in the **muteCommand** config item.

 ### View TV Settings
 You can use **View TV Settings** to open the set-top box main menu at the **PROFILES** menu.
 Usage: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cogwheel to open the settings for the accessory, and scroll down to **View TV Settings**.